hossam-create/Mnbara-Platform/docs/COMPETITIVE_STRATEGY_ROADMAP.md

 ## Executive Summary

-MNBARA has a solid foundation from Geodesic GeoCore but faces critical gaps against eBay.
+MNBARH has a solid foundation from Geodesic GeoCore but faces critical gaps against eBay.
 Rather than pursuing feature parity, this strategy focuses on **differentiated positioning** as "The Transparent, Seller-First Marketplace" while addressing must-have trust and operational gaps.

-**Strategic Thesis:** Win by being simpler, more transparent, and more seller-friendly than eBay—not by copying it.
+**Strategic Thesis:** Win by being simpler, more transparent, and more seller-friendly than eBayâ€”not by copying it.

 **Investment Horizon:** 18-24 months to competitive viability
 **Estimated Total Investment:** $8-12M across three phases